ShepherdDev/workflow-actions/README.md

 * Source - The `Attribute` that has the string.
 * Seperator - The string to use when splitting the Source string (usually a comma).
-* Execute Each - The `Activity` to activate for each iteration.
+* Activity - The `Activity` to activate for each iteration.
-* Execute After - The `Activity` to activate at the end of all the iterations have executed.
 * Index Key - The key name of the `Attribute` that holds the current index in the loop in the spawned Activity. (optional)
 * Value Key - The key name of the `Attribute` that the element will be placed into in the spawned Activity. (optional)

-Order matters.
-Concurrent activities are executed in order from top to bottom.
-A currently executing activity will finish execution before another activity begins execution.
-This means if you want the loop to execute activity `B` for the loop iterations and then execute activity `C` at the end of the loop, make sure `C` comes after `B` in the activity order; otherwise you will find your "end of loop" activity executing before the others finish.

-> Note: While your activities will *probably* be executed in
-> iteration order, you should not depend on it.
-For example, if
-> you are using this to build a list of names, do not assume that
-> just because `Index` == 0 that this will be the first name.
-> Check the target attribute to see if it is empty instead.

-> Note: Any actions that follow this action in the same Activity
-> will be executed before your looped Activities run.
-For this
-> reason you need to use the `Execute After` activity for any
-> logic you want to run at the end of the loop.
+* Wait For Completion - Pauses execution of this activity until all the spawned activities have completed.

 ##### Example Usage

 When the Action fires it split the `Source` attribute by the contents of the `Seperator` attribute into a temporary array.
-For each component of this array it will execute the Activity defined by the `Execute Each` attribute.
+For each component of this array it will execute the Activity defined by the `Activity` attribute.
 If the activity has an attributed that matches the value of the `Index Key` attribute then its value will be set to the integer number of the index of the element in the array.
 If the activity has an attribute that